27 Sep Why do I need filtration?

 - Water is complex, and can vary greatly from one location to another.
 Depending on where the water is drawn from (underground aquifers, lakes or rivers), the runoff conditions (turbidity), the time of year (organics), the composition of your soil and rock (calcium, magnesium, silica), even the type of disinfection your water utility uses (Chlorine or Chloramine), all determine how your water tastes and smells, and whether your water is corrosive or likely to form scale on equipment.

 There are different means of treating water, and the type of treatment depends on the condition of your water, and the equipment being used.
 We recommend that you have your water tested.
 This will help determine the best products to optimize your WaterCare needs.
+Remember to change your water filters on a regular basis and according to manufacturer instructions.

 Last but by no means least, is food safety.
 Eliminating the possibility of serving contaminated water and food to your customers should be an operator’s Number One priority – the lost sales and negative public relations resulting from water – or food – borne parasite outbreak could put you out of business.
 Try explaining to your customers that they were served contaminated beverages and food because of an internal decision to put profit over safety.